 Although this seems to be an almost intractable issue that has been churning for over 15 years, I would respectfully suggest that these proposed regulations need further work.

-is a distance parameter to keep the insurers from imposing long drive times on consumers who wish to take advantage of the lowest possible out-of-pocket costs.
+(DRP) favored by the insurer, so there is a distance parameter to keep the insurers from imposing long drive times on consumers who wish to take advantage of the lowest possible outof-pocket costs.
 With the surveys, a customer may have already chosen a shop close to their home/office and the insurer may be trying to reduce the price paid for the repair of their chosen shop by using the survey as a justification to pay lower repair rates.